Conjunction for Class 9

 • What are Conjunctions?

-Conjunctions are words that connect or join different parts of a sentence.
-They help to establish relationships between words, phrases or clauses.
+Conjunctions are words that connect or join different parts of a sentence and they help to build relationships between words, phrases or clauses.

 Types of Conjunctions